magmax/python-inquirer/README.md

 answers = inquirer.prompt(questions)
 ```

-Checkbox questions can take one extra argument `carousel=False`.
+Checkbox questions can take extra argument `carousel=False`.
 If set to true, the answers will rotate (back to first when pressing down on last choice, and down to last choice when pressing up on first choice)

+Another argument that can be used is `locked=<List>`.
+The given choices in the locked argument cannot be removed.
+This is useful if you want to make clear that a specific option out of the choices must be chosen.

 ### Path